chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 ```
 ## 2. Clone Github

-Clone this Github repo to the Cloud Shell so that you have all applications artifacs
+Clone this Github repo to the Cloud Shell so that you have all demo applications

 ```
 git clone https://github.com/chrisgaun/hands-on-with-kubernetes-gke